About Trauma

 What is trauma?

-Abuse, car crashes, natural disasters, and military conflict can all be sources of trauma.
 Any life-threatening event can be traumatic for the people involved.
 Those who have lived through trauma can continue to feel its effects years or even decades later.

 Woman scared but ready to address her trauma with a therapist at MIndsol Wellness Center in Sarasota, Florida